-Non-Discrimination Policy
+Non-Discrimination/Harassment Policy

 KCUMB is committed to providing an academic and employment environment in which students and employees are treated with courtesy, respect and dignity.
-It is the policy of the University that no student shall, because of gender, race, color, creed, handicap or national origin, be excluded from participation in, be denied the benefit of or be subjected to discrimination in any program sponsored by the University.
-Inquiries regarding compliance must be directed to the Executive Vice President for Institutional Development, and Executive Dean, Graduate Studies, who is the coordinator of the University's non-discrimination program.
+It is the policy of the University that no student shall, because of gender, sexual orientation, race, color, creed, age, religion, disability or national origin, be excluded from participation in, be denied the benefit of or be subjected to discrimination in any program sponsored by the University.
+Inquiries regarding compliance must be directed to the Associate Dean for Student Affairs, who is the coordinator of the University's non-discrimination program.
+Please refer to the KCUMB Student Handbook for additional details.